The Path to Happiness: Master Your Mindset

 Step 1: Take a good, hard look at your thoughts.

 I continued to live this way until one day I just couldn’t do it anymore.
-My life as I knew it was crumbling around me, and as I lay crying on the floor, something inside of me said, “Jen, you have the power to fix this”.
+My life as I knew it was crumbling around me, and as I lay crying in bed, something inside of me said, “Jen, you have the power to fix this”.

 Long story short, I dove into the world of self-help books and therapy.
 Some were good, others not so much.
 But I learned a great deal on how to help myself out of this gray, dimmed world I had created.